- 14 hours ago

 Champions League top scorers 2024/25

-Harry Kane has already surged into first place in the list of Champions League top scorers for the 2024/25 season, with a competitive Golden Boot battle now three matches in.
+Robert Lewandowski and Harry Kane are in the running to finish first in the list of Champions League top scorers for the 2024/25 season, with a competitive Golden Boot battle having now raced passed the initial league stage to reach the quarter-finals, as the knockout rounds pick up in pace.

 Goalscoring standings 2024/25